+“As a kid, I did the usual selling lemonade and candy stands.
+But I was more interested in other hobbies.
 Although I don’t play much today, I immersed myself in guitar for 12 years, even playing several small gigs.
 I like to develop skills.
 When I was learning how to shoot and edit videos for the real estate space, I immersed myself in that for a while.

 “I got my first taste of the corporate business world at my sister’s wedding.
 My father had a friend who was the CEO of a Japanese investment bank, Mizuho Securities.
 The CEO asked to meet me, saying that he liked the way I ‘worked the room.’
 I was 17, and he offered me an internship.
 I interned there for three summers.